melhoos/reactVRCourse/README.md

 Congratulations!
 You now have a 3D model that animates! 🎉🌟

 ## Task 5 - Get to know the VrButton and sound effects! 😁
 EyHey!
-We are soon finish with the introduction part! 👏 The last two things we want to show you is the VRButton and how to add sound effects to your ReactVR app!
+We are soon finished with the introduction part! 👏 The last two things we want to show you is the VRbutton and how to add sound effects to your ReactVR app!

 ### Let's start with the VrButton.

-➡️️️ VrButton is a helper for managing interaction and has no appeance by default.
-It only acts like a wrapper and can wrap other components.
+➡️️️ VrButton is a helper for managing interaction and has no appearance by default.
+It only acts as a wrapper and can wrap other components.

 ❓ In **introduction/Intro3DModel** import ```VrButton``` and wrap the ```<AnimatedModel/>``` component.